 School Services at Taipei American School

-Almost all of our food items at TAS are made from scratch in our kitchen and we are constantly introducing new items including new vegetarian, vegan, and gluten-free offerings.
-Please come visit us when you have time!
+Almost all of our food items at TAS are made from scratch in our kitchen and we are constantly introducing new items.
+Recent additions include gluten-free baked goods, along with numerous vegetarian and vegan dishes.

-The Village Snack Bar, open Monday - Friday 7:00 AM - 4:30 PM, serves a variety of food choices which includes beverages (fruit juices, milk, hot chocolate, tea, and coffee), fresh fruit, yogurt, granola, salads, sandwiches, and a variety of baked goods.
+The snack bar, open Monday - Friday 7:00 AM - 4:30 PM, serves a variety of food choices which includes beverages (fruit juices, milk, hot chocolate, tea, and coffee), fresh fruit, yogurt, granola, salads, sandwiches, and a variety of baked goods.

 The cafeteria, open Monday - Friday 11:00 AM - 1:30 PM, serves a daily hot lunch that consists of four components: milk, vegetable, fruit or dessert, and protein entree from Chinese or American cuisine.
 Entrées may be purchased individually or as a complete meal.
 A salad/fruit bar and potato bar are also provided.
 Both are self-serve.